Press Release – January Monthly Meeting

 About AmCham Mongolia

 The American Chamber of Commerce (AmCham) in Mongolia is an independent membership-driven organization that seeks to build, strengthen, and protect business between the United States and Mongolia and to actively promote Mongolia as a destination for American investment.
 AmCham Mongolia is accredited by the U.S. Chamber of Commerce as its official affiliate in Mongolia.
-Based in Washington D.C., U.S. Chamber of Commerce is the largest federation in the world with over 3 million members.
+Based in Washington D.C., the U.S. Chamber of Commerce is the largest federation in the world with over 3 million members.